Updated April 2022

 N 30° 02.4’ E31° 12.7′

 2 photos, $100

-Overland via Israel Terrorist activity in the Sinai may have closed access to Israel near Gaza but it’s reported that on the Red Sea (Gulf of Aqaba) the Egyptian border at Taba (near Eilat; Ir and Aqaba; Jd) is open.
-If not there’s always the option of the ferry from Nuweiba to Aqaba and from there into Israel for a ship from Haifa to southern Europe.
-South Sinai is certainly open and safe enough at the time of this update.
+Terrorist activity in the Sinai may have closed access to Israel near Gaza but the Red Sea Egyptian border at Taba (near Eilat) is open.
+If not, most the ferry from Nuweiba to Aqaba, Jordan, and from there into Israel for a freight ferry from Haifa to Greece (you fly).

 Look at the Michelin map and you’ll find the country almost bare of desert tracks – for a hardcore Saharan this used to be part of the appeal.
-The rock art of Jebel Uweinat and Gilf Kebir plateau and the Great Sand Sea with its Silica Glass Field all add up to a fascinating tour of this rarely explored corner of the Sahara.
+The landscapes and rock art of Jebel Uweinat and the Gilf Kebir plateau and the Great Sand Sea all add up to a fascinating tour of this rarely explored corner of the Sahara.

 Sahara Overland II gave a good overview; see also the S-Files for other trip reports from around 2003–4.